Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Feeding Pet Skunks

-Before bringing a skunk to your home, research the diet recommendations, vaccines required, and other care items this animal will need.
+Before bringing a skunk to your home, research the diet recommendations, vaccines required, and other care items that this animal will need.
 It might be challenging to get a vet specializing in these exotic animals; therefore, you’ll need to be thorough in your research.

-Baby skunks who are less than four months old need to eat more and be fed four times a day like puppies.
+Skunks require a mix of fruits, vegetables, carbohydrates, and protein.
+In a day, you can feed them twice and include all the nutrients in one meal.
+Baby skunks that are less than 4 months old need to eat more and be fed four times a day, like puppies.
 They also need a balance of all the necessary nutrients to help with growth.

 Proteins